rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   varying degrees of certainty.
 Some of them are most unsure.
 Some of
 >   them nearly sure; but none of them is certain. [^Feynman1998p26]

-The stopped clock from Russell's *Human Knowledge: Its Scope and Limits*
+The stopped clock from Russell's *Human Knowledge: Its Scope and Limits*.
 Russell:

 >   You're walking by a clock that you've always known
 >   to be accurate in the past.
 You glance up at it and see that it reads